Chromatic Ramsey numbers and two-color Tur\'{a}n densities: Definitions and preliminary results

 \subsection{General definitions, homomorphisms}

+All graphs considered in this paper are simple and finite.
+Given a graph $G$, we denote its vertex set and edge set by $V(G)$ and $E(G)$, respectively.
+Let $\lvert{G}\rvert$ denote the number of vertices of $G$ and $\lVert{G}\rVert$ denote the number of edges.
+The \textit{girth} of a graph $G$, denoted by $\textsl{g}(G)$, is the shortest length of a cycle in $G$.
+Note that $\textsl{g}(G)=\infty$ if $G$ contains no cycle.
+The \textit{chromatic number} $\chi(G)$ of a graph $G$ is the smallest integer $k$, such that one can color the vertices of $G$ with $k$ colors so that every two adjacent vertices obtain different colors.
+For convenience, we say that $G$ is \textit{$k$-chromatic} if $\chi(G)=k$.
+We also abbreviate a coloring with $k$ colors as a \textit{$k$-coloring}.

-Given a graph $G$, we denote the vertex set and the edge set of $G$ by $V(G)$ and $E(G)$, respectively.
-Moreover, let $\lvert{G}\rvert$ denote the number of vertices of $G$ and $\lVert{G}\rVert$ denote the number of edges.
-The \textit{complement} $\overbar{G}$ of $G$ is a graph whose vertex set is $V(G)$ and whose edge set is $\binom{V(G)}{2}\backslash{E(G)}$.
-We say that a graph $G'$ is a \textit{copy} of $G$ if $G'$ can be obtained by relabeling the vertices of $G$.
-A \textit{clique} is a graph, in which every two distinct vertices form an edge.
-The \textit{clique number} $\omega(G)$ is the number of vertices of the largest clique contained in $G$.
+The \textit{complement} $\overbar{G}$ of $G$ is the graph on the vertex set $V(G)$, whose edge set is $\binom{V(G)}{2}\backslash{E(G)}$.
+We say that a graph is a \textit{copy} of $G$ if it can be obtained by relabeling the vertices of $G$.
+A \textit{clique} is a graph, in which every two distinct vertices are adjacent.
+The \textit{clique number} $\omega(G)$ is the number of vertices of a largest clique contained in $G$.
 For any $n\in\mathbb{N}$, we let $K_{n}$ denote the clique on the vertex set $[n]:=\{1,\dots,n\}$.
-For other graph theoretic notions we refer to the book by Diestel\cite{diestel2017graph}.
+The \textit{classical Ramsey number} $R(k)$ is the smallest integer $N$ such that any $2$-coloring of the edges of $K_{N}$ results in a monochromatic copy of $K_{k}$.

 The \textit{tensor product} $G\otimes{H}$ of two graphs $G$ and $H$ is defined as a graph on the vertex set $V(G)\times{V(H)}$, where two vertices $(u,v),(u',v')\in{V(G\otimes{H})}$ are adjacent if and only if $uu'\in{E(G)}$ and $vv'\in{E(H)}$.